SIYA KANYEKANYE SOCIAL ENTERPRISE PROJECT

-Strengthening Skills and Income Generating Opportunities for Youth Living with Disability/ Vulnerability: Local Production and Sale of Educational Toys in Swaziland
+Strengthening Skills and Income Generating Opportunities for Youth Living with Disability/In Vulnerability: Local Production and Sale of Educational Toys in Eswatini

 This is the second project operated by Palms for Life Fund (Swaziland) with main funding provided by the European Union.
 The contract for this project was signed in December 2017 and activities began in February 2018.

 Creating tangible social and economic opportunities for young adults and youth living with disability and living in vulnerability.

 Siya Kanyekanye aims to create a financially viable social enterprise, which will make quality educational toys, by working with people living with disability (PWD) and the Civil Society Organisations (CSOs) that serve them.
 The overall goal is to improve resilience and social inclusion for PWD and in vulnerable life situations in Swaziland, with a particular focus on youth, by generating new sources of income and employment, and reducing stigma.
 The Social Enterprise Project expects 4 important outcomes: